tessercat/daoistic-book/blog/ants-part-1/content.md

-when they’re not rewarded for merit, not held accountable for corruption, that’s when the boss and his lackeys are working against each other.
+when they’re not rewarded for merit, not held accountable for corruption, that’s when the boss and his lackeys are at each other's throats.

 When the prince and his ministers hate each other, when the administration is in chaos